Weekly AnnouncementsDecember 10, 2017

-Save the date: Advent Celebration & Christmas Market, Sunday, December 10.
+Advent Celebration & Christmas Market, Sunday, December 10, 5:00 pm.
 All are invited to gather in the sanctuary for songs & carols of the season, readings and music led by Harderwyk community and musicians.
 Refreshments and Market to follow.
 Market proceeds to benefit Neighbors Plus and Mika's Lunch.
+We will have a cookie reception following the Advent Celebration, we invite everyone to bring a plate of cookies to share.

 Dinner 5:15-6:15 pm Children/Youth Classes 6:15-7:45 pm Adult Classes 6:15-7:30 pm